A. INFORMATION ABOUT US

 5.1 We do not share any of your personal data with third parties except as set out in this clause 5.

 5.2 If you are an existing customer, we will only contact you by electronic means (e-mail or SMS) with information about goods and services similar to those which were the subject of a previous sale to you.
-If you do not wish to receive this promotional information by e-mail then please unsubscribe by clicking here .
+If you do not wish to receive this promotional information by e-mail then please unsubscribe.
+You can unsubscribe on any email sent from Mia Stanza.

 6. ACCESS TO INFORMATION